aa14av/BioElecMed_Albizu_2024/README.md

 Statistical Analyses and Source Data

 For transparency and in order to reconstruct/replicate our results, we upload the MATLAB script (Analysis.m) to analyze the data we used within our manuscript (SourceData.mat).
-The data file contains the source data (data), class labels (label), and pretrained weights (weights).
+The data file contains the source data (data), class labels (label), model performance (perf), and pretrained weights (weights).

 To run the MATLAB script:
 - Install MATLAB ([https://www.mathworks.com](https://www.mathworks.com))